lblazecki/nodejs-apns-secure/README.md

 New reliable nodejs module for sending notifications via apns.
 Main advanatages :

+* 1. reliable in time <b>status report</b>
+* <b>faster</b> than any other apns module
 * robust
 * bulk messages
-* status report
-* simple to use

 Because of current modules that are slow and unreliable I needed to make a new one.
 After testing and putting this this module in production I wanted to share this module.
 Using this module is very simple :

 ### 1) Create new object with certificates